vjacquet/WmcSoft/README.md

 For now, all this code is a **work in progress**.
 Comments and questions are welcome.

+To open the class designers, you may need to add [ClassDesigner to the `ProjectCapability` element](https://github.com/dotnet/project-system/issues/256)

 ## Design notes

 To improve readability: